-Your radio has a range of display options when in Music Player mode.
+Your sound system has a range of display options when in Music Player mode.
 Note that the availability of information depends on the specific media files, their format and upon the server capability.
 (Not all UPnP servers make information from the media files available in the same way.)

-- 1. Press the Info button to cycle through the different options. - a.
-Progress bar Displays the playback progress for the track currently playing. - b.
-Artist Displays the artist information for the track currently playing. - c.
-Album Displays the album information for the track currently playing. - d.
-Format Displays the bit rate and format of the track currently playing. - e.
-Buffer Displays the radios internal buffer status during media playback. - f.
+a.
+Progress bar Displays the playback progress for the track currently playing.

+b.
+Artist Displays 1 the artist information for the track curre ently / playi ng.

+C. Album Displays the album information for the

+d.
+Format Displays the bit rate and format of the

+e.
+Buffer Displays the radios internal buffer status

+during media playback.

 Date Displays the current date.